sampsyo/cs6120/content/blog/2019-10-21-threads-not-as-libraries/index.md

 Finally, the author comments on ongoing efforts towards adding a formal thread model to the C++ standard based on the Java Memory Model.

-## Semantics of Pthreads: Threads Implemented as a Library
+## Pthreads pre 2005: Threads Implemented as a Library

+At the time of writing of this paper, Pthreads was not formally part of the specification of C/C++.
+Rather, Pthreads specified threads informally separately from the C standard.
-The 2004 Pthreads standard informally specified the semantics for concurrent threads as follows:
+At this time, Pthreads specification for concurrent thread semantics was follows:

 > "Applications shall ensure that access to any **memory location** by more than one thread of control (threads or processes) is restricted such that ***no thread of control can read or modify a memory location while another thread of control may be modifying it***.
 > Such access is restricted using functions that synchronize thread execution and also synchronize memory with respect to other threads.
 The following functions synchronize memory with respect to other threads: